werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    11. Calculate the difference between needed configuration of Kubernetes resources defined for current Git commit state and configuration of existing Kubernetes resources of the cluster.
+                    11. Calculate the difference between the target configuration of Kubernetes resources defined for the current Git commit state and the configuration of existing Kubernetes resources in the cluster.
                 </div>
             </div>
         </div>